AbhishekGMV/Social-distancer-for-hospitals/README.md

 Idea of this project is to avoid crowding of visitors in general ward, maintains hygiene and also avoids disturbing the other patient in any means. <br>
 Following steps occur in the process: <br>
-  • Receptionist maintains information of the in-patients of the hospital. <br/>
+  • The application maintains database information of the in-patients of the hospital. <br/>
   • Visitor enquires the receptionist about the patient, If the patient is admitted. <br/>
-  • Receptionist enquires visitor for necessary information. <br/>
+  • application enquires necessary information from visitor. <br/>
   • Generates a QR code based on bed number of respected patient. <br/>
   • The copy of QR code is sent to user via mail(to **save paper**) or a hard copy will be given if visitor doesn't have a phone.<br>
   • SMS will be sent to visitor’s phone number about the visiting time. <br/>